-The firm's unique approach blends proactive advice and relentless advocacy to achieve clients' employment-law goals.
-Our clients are not just a "case" or a "recovery": they are real people, strong but in need of support.
+My unique approach blends proactive advice and relentless advocacy to achieve clients' employment-law goals.
+My clients are not just a case or a recovery: they are real people, strong but in need of support.
 We will investigate thoroughly to help clients understand the situation.
 We will creatively explore the practical and legal options.
 And, if necessary, we will work together to fight for the best outcome for the client.

 A thorough understanding of employment law and labor law

 Joel Dillard has drafted major labor regulations, federal appeals court decisions, and federal agency decisions which continue to govern daily working life.
 This experience, seeing the law from the inside out, provides for depth and nuance of understanding.
 No stone remains unturned in the firm's efforts to resolve clients' problems favorably.

 Current member of the executive committee of the Mississippi Bar Labor and Employment Law Section

 Five years' experience working for the Special Litigation Branch and the Board Members of the National Labor Relations Board (NLRB)

 Clerked with Judge Timothy B. Dyk of the Federal Circuit Court of Appeals

 Editor-in-Chief of the Georgetown Journal on Poverty Law and Policy